ol-th/pathlink/README.md

 ### System

-This is the cumulative result of the work so far with a frontend Flask webserver and hopefully a REST-style API.
+This is the cumulative result of the work so far with a frontend Flask webserver and a REST-style API.

 This frontend accepts structured queries fulfilling the criteria set out in the report.

+For more information about running the system, consult System/README.md

+### Testing

+This contains any script used to test the system as an outsider.